 Baptisms are scheduled on certain Sundays (and other Holy Days during the Church year) which are designated by the Book of Common Prayer and diocesan policy as appropriate for the celebration of Holy Baptism.
 A schedule of these baptismal dates is published one year in advance and is listed below.
-To learn more about this sacrament or to schedule a baptism, please contact Mother Meredith Kefauver Olsen and complete a baptismal information form, which can be downloaded through the link below.
+To learn more about this sacrament or to schedule a baptism, please contact the priest.

 Scheduling a Baptism

-To schedule a baptism, please begin by speaking first with Mother Meredith and completing the baptismal information form.
-This form should be completed at least one month in advance of the desired baptismal date so that the certificates, baptismal towel, and other items may be prepared for the candidate.
-Once we have your completed baptismal information form, we can place you on the parish calendar.
+To schedule a baptism, please begin by speaking first with the priest.
+This should be done at least one month in advance of the desired baptismal date so that the certificates, baptismal towel, and other items may be prepared for the candidate.
+Once we have your completed baptismal information, we can place you on the parish calendar.

 A baptismal class is held for the candidate (and parents) three Sundays prior to the baptismal date, generally.
 This date may be adjusted from time to time based on holiday schedules.
-If you cannot attend the class, Mother Meredith will be happy to meet with you individually at a time convenient for you.
+If you cannot attend the class, the priest will be happy to meet with you individually at a time convenient for you.
 It’s preferable that the class be completed two weeks prior to the baptism.

-Adult candidates for baptism require a longer preparation period and that schedule can be discussed with Mother Meredith.
+Adult candidates for baptism require a longer preparation period and that schedule can be discussed with the priest.
 Adult baptisms are especially appropriate for the Easter Vigil (the Saturday before Easter).